Made from Skimmed cow's milk

 Gammelost, also spelt as Gamalost or Gammalost, is a distinctive Norwegian cheese made from skimmed cow's milk.
 Since its production is an extremely laborious process, the cheese that was once the staple of a Norwegian diet is today not made in mass quantities.
 It is extremely rare to find it outside Norway.
 Like many other Norwegian products like flatbread and stockfish, Gammelost can be stored for a long duration without refrigeration.

-A semisoft, blue cheese, Gammelost imparts a sharp and aromatic flavor.
+A semisoft, blue cheese, Gammelost imparts a sharp and aromatic flavour.
 Ripened using Mucor, Rhizopus, and Pencillium molds, the crust of the cheese is brownish while the pate is brownish-yellow with a hue of blue and green.
 Texturally, the cheese is firm, dense, moist and usually granular.
 It is rich in protein with low fat content of 0.5 to 1.0 %.

 Every year, a Gamalost festival (Gamalostfestivalen) is held in Vik in Sogn at the advent of summer.